Alice Cooper: 2020s

 Cooper released his twenty-first solo studio album, Detroit Stories, on February 26, 2021.
 In May, he announced a fall tour to promote the album, supported by Ace Frehley, which began in September 2021.

 Cooper wrote the afterword to Jeffrey Morgan's autobiography Rock Critic Confidential which was published by New Haven on June 28, 2021.

 Cooper participated as a judge on the music competition television show No Cover season 1 that started to be aired in the Sumerian Records YouTube Channel in April 2022.

 On July 11, 2022, touring guitarist Nita Strauss announced she had departed the band.
 A few days later, it was announced Kane Roberts had rejoined the band, replacing Strauss.
 On March 6, 2023, it was announced Strauss had rejoined the band.

 Cooper's twenty-second studio album Road was released on August 25, 2023.

-Alice Cooper and his band perform at the White River Amphitheatre in Washington state in 2023.
+Alice Cooper and his band performing at the White River Amphitheatre in Washington state in 2023.

 In the fall of 2023, Cooper co-headlined the Freaks on Parade tour with Rob Zombie, with Filter and Ministry acting as the opening acts.
 The tour spanned one month, lasting from August 24, 2023, until September 24, 2023, visiting 19 venues across the United States and Canada.

 Cooper presents a show five weekdays on the UK's Planet Rock.

 Cooper recorded the album Solid Rock Revival with different, child-friendly lyrics for his songs and those of other artists.
 "School's Out" became "School's In", "No More Mr. Nice Guy" became "Now, I'm Mr. Nice Guy" and "I'm Eighteen" became "I'm Thirteen".
 With Rob Halford he recorded "Pleasant Dreams", and with Darryl McDaniels he recorded a hip hop version of "In the Midnight Hour" called "Midday Hour".
 Proceeds go to Norelli Family Foundation and Cooper's Solid Rock Foundation.